carolxgl/TreeLibrary/quercuspalustris.md

 ![Quercus palustris bark](https://raw.githubusercontent.com/carolxgl/TreeLibrary/gh-pages/images/quepal_L.jpeg)

-References and more information about the _zomereik_ can be found at:
+References and more information about the _moeraseik_ can be found at:

 [Plants of the World (Kew Botanical Garden)](https://powo.science.kew.org/taxon/urn:lsid:ipni.org:names:359933-1)